Captive Desert Tortoise Cold Weather Care

 A health check-up with a reptile veterinarian is recommended to ensure your tortoise is healthy enough to hibernate.

-If the tortoise does not move into its shelter by the time nightly temperatures dip below 50 degrees or you are not sure whether shelter will remain dry during winter rains, you will need to hibernate it in a cool, dark area of your garage or other room.
+If the tortoise does not move into its shelter by the time nightly temperatures dip below 50 degrees or you are not sure whether the shelter will remain dry during winter rains, you will need to hibernate it in a cool, dark area of your garage or other room.

-If you live outside of natural range of the desert tortoise (such as Prescott), the tortoise will need to be hibernated in cool dark area inside your home (such as a closet) that, ideally, does not go below 50 degrees.
+If you live outside of natural range of the desert tortoise (such as Prescott), the tortoise will need to be hibernated in cool dark area inside your home (such as a garage) that, ideally, does not go below 50 degrees.
 A heavy cardboard box, non-transparent plastic storage container or portable tortoise house packed with shredded paper or straw generally provides adequate protection.
 The box should be covered with several layers of blankets or newspapers, and kept up off the floor away from any holes that could lead to drafts or rodent invasion.
 The tortoise will not achieve metabolic hibernation if its shelter is too warm.

 Dehydration is a significant risk during indoor hibernation, but is generally avoided if the humidity is maintained between 30-40 percent.
 This can be monitored using an inexpensive thermometer and humidity meter.
 Juveniles should be offered water every 2-3 weeks and adults every 4-6 weeks during hibernation.
 Otherwise, do not expose the tortoise to light or other disturbances.